mohammadsilwadi/reading-note-201/read09.md

 search input.

 ## Lists, Tables & Forms
-###  Table Properties
+###  Table Style

-You have already met several
-properties that are commonly
-used with tables.
-Here we will put them together in a single example using the following: width to set the width of the table

 padding to set the space
-between the border of each table cell and its content text-transform to convert the content of the table headers to uppercase
+between the border of each table cell and its content

+text-transform to convert the
+content of the table headers to uppercase.

 letter-spacing, font-size
+to add additional styling to the content of the table headers.

+border-top, border-bottom
-to add additional styling to the content of the table headers border-top, border-bottom to set borders above and below the table headers .
+to set borders above and below the table headers .

-text-align to align the writing to the left of some table cells and to the right of the others background-color to change the background color of the alternating table rows.
+text-align to align the writing to the left of some table cells and to the right of the others.

+background-color to change
+the background color of the
+alternating table rows.